nosqlbench/nosqlbench-docs/site/content/scripting/scripting_environment.md

 ## Enhanced Metrics for Scripting

-The metrics available in nosqlbench are slightly different than the standard kit with dropwizard metrics.
+The metrics available in NoSQLBench are slightly different than the standard kit with dropwizard metrics.
 The key differences are:

 ### HDR Histograms